openhab/openhab-addons/bundles/org.openhab.voice.watsonstt/README.md

 ### Configuration via a text file

-In case you would like to setup the service via a text file, create a new file in `$OPENHAB_ROOT/conf/services` named `googlestt.cfg`
+In case you would like to setup the service via a text file, create a new file in `$OPENHAB_ROOT/conf/services` named `watsonstt.cfg`

 Its contents should look similar to: